 This can be tricky as names for stuff we want to remove can occur more than once.
 So my advise is to make one change at a time and check the results by reloading finder.
 Also do not delete the entire key just it's strong value.
 If the key is missing the system will display the key's name instead, like BN50_V1.

-To be extra sure of what I am doing instead of removing the name right away I usually add something to the name to identify it in the GUI.
+To help identify the entry to be edited, instead of removing the name right away add something to the name, reload Finder to identify it in the GUI.

 For example if I want to remove the option